 - Re-testing to confirm the balance has been restored

-The Theoretical Mechanism: Magnetic Fields and pH
+The In theory Mechanism: Magnetic Fields and pH

 1. Magnetic Field Influence on Ions